Canon 7D vs Olympus E-PL9

 Studio photographers will appreciate that the Canon 7D (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the E-PL9 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the E-PL9 was followed by the Olympus E-PL10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus E-PL9 Manual.
+Further information on the features and operation of the 7D and E-PL9 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus E-PL9 Manual.

 So what is the bottom line?
 Is the Canon 7D better than the Olympus E-PL9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.